-What Teens Should Know About Good Debt and Bad Debt
+What Teens Should Know About Good Debt & Bad Debt

 “Good” debt is low-interest debt that helps you increase your wealth or income over time.
 An example of good debt is student loans.
 Student loans are considered good debt because you are investing in your education and working towards a credential or degree that should lead to you earning more lifetime earnings than someone who does not pursue a credential or degree, which can justify the need to borrow the money.
 That said, too much of any kind of debt can quickly turn into bad debt.

-Now, if you have a high-interest credit card and pay off your balance each month, then having a credit card isn’t a problem.
+If you have a high-interest credit card and pay off your balance each month, then having a credit card shouldn't be a problem.
 But if you have a high-interest credit card and you are only paying the minimum balance every month instead of paying off your card, the debt will build up quickly (because of compound interest), and it will be much harder, and more expensive, to pay off your debt.

 Get Schooled is here for you if you have any job-related or financial questions.
 Just text #Jobs to 33-55-77 with your questions and our advisors will help you out (If you're using a mobile device, click here to have the text message set up for you)!
 You can also check out all of our free resources on money management.